Want to have a beach get away – without having to leave our shores? A day trip to Changi Beach Park may be in order.

 Changi Beach Park is also infamous for an event that took place during World War II.
 The Sook Ching massacre site where the execution of civilians took place in February 1942 is marked by a simple plaque along the beachfront.

 Bicycles are a great way to explore Changi Beach Park and its surrounds.
-They can be hired from a bike kiosk at the park.
+They can be hired from the GoCycling bike kiosk.

 Changi Beach Park is part of the Eastern Coastal Loop of the Park Connector Network.
 From Changi Beach Park, it is possible to cycle to Pasir Ris Park via the Loyang Park Connector or by the (very long) Coastal Park Connector to reach East Coast Park.

-Those looking for grab can chill out at Bistro @ Changi.
-This F&B establishment in the park serves up western food such as grilled meats, seafood and pasta.
+Those looking for grab can chill out at The Sea Grill by Cheval Group.
+This F&B establishment in the park serves up western food such as grilled meats and seafood.

 Looking to explore beyond Changi Beach Park?

-Changi Village is a bit of a hipster hive.
-Get your café fix at spots such as Chock Full of Beans and A Spoonful of Sugar.
+Another place is Changi Village, which is bit of a hipster hive.
+Get your café fix at spots such as Chock Full of Beans.

 Prepared to venture further?
 Try The Coastal Settlement for a laid back vibe.

 The Changi Boardwalk offers awesome waterfront views.
-Starting from the Changi Ferry Point Terminal, you can enjoy the 2.2 km boardwalk, accompanied by the sound of lapping waves, at your leisure.
+Starting from the Changi Ferry Point Terminal, you can enjoy a boardwalk, accompanied by the sound of lapping waves, at your leisure.

 Furthermore, there are a slew of hotels around and close to Changi Village.
-These include the Village Hotel Changi, Changi Cove and Raintr33 Hotel.
+These include the Village Hotel Changi and Changi Cove.
 What’s more, those in the public service can make a booking at CSC at Changi where accommodation choices range from Superior Suites to Premier Villas.
 Changi staycation, anyone?

 Of course, Changi Beach Park and Changi Village is close to the jetty which takes you to Pulau Ubin, which is a whole other adventure!